-Basis and Purpose
+Background and Purpose

-The radio station KFOG will sponsor the KFOG Kaboom Fireworks Display on May 22, 2010, on the navigable waters of San Francisco Bay, CA. The fireworks display is meant for entertainment purposes.
-This safety zone establishes a temporary restricted area on the waters surrounding the fireworks launch site during loading of the pyrotechnics, and during the fireworks displays.
-This restricted area around the launch site is necessary to protect spectators, vessels, and other property from the hazards associated with the pyrotechnics on the fireworks barges.
-The Coast Guard has granted the event sponsor a marine event permit for the fireworks displays.
+Stockton Ports Baseball Club and the City of Stockton will sponsor the Stockton Ports Baseball Club/City of Stockton 4th of July Fireworks Display on July 4, 2010, on the navigable waters of Weber Point, off of Stockton, CA. The fireworks display is meant for entertainment purposes.
+The purpose of the safety zone is to establish a temporary restricted area on the waters surrounding the fireworks launch site during loading of the pyrotechnics, and during the fireworks display.
+This restricted area around the launch site is necessary to protect spectators, vessels, and other property from the hazards associated with the pyrotechnics.
+The Coast Guard has granted the event sponsor a marine event permit for the fireworks display.